namdarine/news_article_classification/Report.md

 For this project, I compared three different models:
 1.  **k-Means Clustering:** This is a classic algorithm from the Scikit-learn library.
 I used it to group similar data points and visualize the results with Matplotlib.
-2. **Genemi:** This is a brand new Large Language Model from Google.
+2. **Gemini:** This is a brand new Large Language Model from Google.
-3. **GPT from OpenAI:** This model is older than Genemi, but it's still powerful.
+3. **GPT from OpenAI:** This model is older than Gemini, but it's still powerful.

 I was curious to see how these different models would perform with unsupervised learning.
 I hope this project shows my understanding of AI concepts and my ability to apply them to real-world problems.